Can I claim expenses without a receipt?

 Can I claim my phone on tax?

-Claiming mobile phone, internet and home phone expenses.
-If you use your own phones or internet for work purposes, you may be able to claim a deduction if you: paid for these costs and.
-Have records to support your claims.
+Mobile phone, internet, and home phone charges can all be claimed.
+If you use your own phone or internet for business, you may be allowed to deduct these expenditures if you: paid for them and.
+Maintain journal entries to back up your claims.

 Are work clothes tax deductible?

-Work clothes are tax-deductible if your employer requires you to wear them everyday, but they cannot be worn as everyday wear, such as a uniform.
-Deduct them the year you buy them.
+Work clothes, such as a uniform with a logo, are tax-deductible if your company compels you to wear them every day.
+They cannot, however, be worn as everyday wear.
+You can deduct them in the year you purchase them.

 Do you need receipts for taxes?

-You do not need to send in proof of your expenses, like receipts, when you submit your Self Assessment tax return.
-You will need to keep records of expenses for five years after you submit your return for that tax year.
+When submitting your Self Assessment tax return, you do not need to include proof of your expenses, such as receipts.
+You must preserve expense records for five years after you file your tax return for that year.

 Use These Tricks to Help Save Receipts = Valuable Tax Deductions Later

-Keep all of your receipts in one folder or box, all year round.
-Not sure if you can claim it?
-Keep the receipt, and ask your tax agent later.
+Keep all of your receipts in one cloud folder or box throughout the year.
+Not sure if you qualify?
+Keep the receipt and consult your accountant afterwards.

-If the ATO decides that you made a claim you shouldn’t have, not only will you have to pay back part of your tax refund (with interest), but you may also end up with a fine if the ATO thinks you were way too sneaky.
+If the ATO decides that you submitted a false claim, you will not only be required to reimburse a portion of your tax refund (plus interest), but you may also be subject to a fine if the ATO considers you were too cunning.